-sewing machine - Minnesota APeople have been making quilts from old and/or excess clothing for hundreds of years.
-Since the arrival of the T-shirt after WWII, it too has found it’s way into quilts.
+People have been making quilts from old and/or excess clothing for hundreds of years.
+Since the arrival of the T-shirt after WWII, they too, have found their way into quilts.
 T-shirt quilts evolved into what they are today from the advancements of generations of past quilters.

 Who Invented the T-shirt Quilt?